-If a veterinary clinic or hospital has employees, they are required to have a Employer’s liability insurance by law.
+If a veterinary clinic or hospital has employees, they are required to have Employer’s liability insurance by law.

 Buildings and contents insurance will cover for the building and for the contents in the event of a fire, theft or damages caused by external forces such as the weather, flooding, or any catastrophic event.

 Specialised equipment and stock can also be covered with machines such as MRI scanners and x ray machines, surgical equipment, vaccines and the everyday items needed within the practice.
-These are all expensive pieces of equipment, and we would highly recommend that you have the right insurance policy to protect your business interests.
+These are all expensive pieces of equipment, and we would highly recommend that you have the right insurance policy to protect your business assets.

-Staff and insurance for employees, loss of earnings and legal cover can all be incorporated within our Pet Business insurance expertise.
+Insurance for employees, loss of earnings and legal cover can all be incorporated within our Pet Business insurance expertise.